Frequently Asked Questions

 Individuals must have a knowledge base in calculus (2 semesters), plus multivariable calculus, linear algebra, and statistics (at least 1 semester each).
 Also required is programming experience in a general-purpose programming language (e.g., C, C++, Java, Python), including basic algorithms and data structures equivalent to the first two semesters of beginning computer science courses either as part of the undergraduate degree or subsequent work experience.
 Experience with mathematical software environments such as Matlab, R or the equivalent is a big plus.
 Work experience will need to be documented on an applicant’s CV and supported by letters of recommendation if an applicant plans to use it in lieu of coursework.

 You should have experience equivalent to 2 semesters of beginning computer science.
 This is more than just programming.
 Some sample topics are listed below.
 We do not expect most applicants have even seen all of these, but your experience should be at a level where you could learn these concepts fairly easily.
-If you have not had 2 semesters of formal coursework, it would greatly help your application to describe your computing experience in your Statement of Purpose, for example by describing the most complicated computing problem you have solved.
+If you have not had 2 semesters of formal coursework, it would greatly help your application to describe your computing experience in your Personal Statement/Statement of Purpose (4000 character limit), for example by describing the most complicated computing problem you have solved.
 Many of our applicants have picked up some of the necessary experience through work or by taking some make-up courses (other than self-paced courses), so lacking formal experience in everything does not rule out admission.
 It will help if a letter of recommendation addresses this.